 Live music, food, & Appalachian heritage crafts

-The John Roger Simon Sorghum Festival is back!!
-After running for 37 straight years, the annual festival was thought to be permanently retired in 2018 as an inevitable consequence of its aging organizers.
-The story of this beloved event, however, took a surprising turn when the non-profit Arc of Appalachia and John Roger Simon collaborated to bring the Sorghum Festival back to life in 2022.
-The event will be back for its 39th season this October – held outside West Portsmouth on Carey’s Run-Pond Creek Road.
+The John Roger Simon Sorghum Festival is back - and is always the last full weekend in September!!
+After running for 37 straight years, the festival was thought to be permanently retired in 2018 as an inevitable consequence of its aging organizers.
+The story of this beloved event, however, took a surprising turn when the non-profit Arc of Appalachia and John Roger Simon collaborated to bring it back to life in 2022.
+This year will be its 41st run!

 Address: 8721 Careys Run Pond Creek Road, Portsmouth, OH 45663